 Please provide your CV, a brief summary of your research/field interests and experience and include the name and email address of a reference.
-DEADLINE: September 1, 2024.
+DEADLINE: August 15, 2025.
 (Applications may be accepted after this date but may not receive full consideration.)

 The cruise is long and will likely encounter challenging weather with rough sea conditions at some point.
-We therefore recommend that those who apply be reasonably confident that they can not only handle such conditions but can also organize cruise activities around them.
-Lastly cruise schedules are subject to last minute changes.
-Chief Scientist candidates should allow for ample available time (minimum 1 month) at either end of the scheduled cruise dates to allow for possible changes.
+We therefore recommend that those who apply be reasonably confident that they can handle such conditions and can re-organize cruise data collection around them.
+They should also bear in mind that with multiple teams and institutions involved GO-SHIP cruises can be complex and time consuming to organize.
+Chief Scientists often find themselves with little time for non-cruise related activities in the weeks leading up to sailing.
+Lastly, cruise schedules are subject to last minute changes.
+Chief Scientist should allow for ample available time (minimum 1 month) at either end of the scheduled cruise dates to allow for possible changes.